-Any deficiencies or weaknesses identified in the school's child protection arrangements will be remedied without delay in consultation with the LADO.
-The LADO is able to provide advice and she presides over the investigation of any allegation or suspicion of abuse directed against anyone working in the school,
+Any deficiencies or weaknesses identified in the school's safeguarding arrangements will be remedied without delay in consultation with the LADO / Children's Services.
+The LADO is able to provide advice and they presides over the investigation of any allegation or suspicion of abuse directed against anyone working in the school,

 The Governing Body will undertake an annual review of the school's Safeguarding Policy and procedures and of the efficiency with which the related duties have been discharged.
-This will take the form of an annual report by the Headmaster to the Governors and scrutiny of the records and procedures by the Nominated Governor.
+This will take the form of an annual report by the DSL and Headmaster to the Governors and scrutiny of the records and procedures by the Nominated Governor.